Network for Sustainable Cyclades

 Β. For a balanced coexistence of modern island societies with their unique place.

-• the protection of all man-made elements of the Cycladic landscape (walking paths, traditional settlements, technical works, traditional farm houses, fountains, agricultural structures, etc.)
+- protection of all man-made elements of the Cycladic landscape (paths, traditional settlements, technical works, traditional Katikies, fountains, agricultural structures, etc.)

-But also by policies (state and local), which will support:
+But also by policies (state and local) that they will support:

-• strengthening the self-sufficiency of the islands with maximum support for connectivity and cooperation between them.
-(A crucial role in this is played by the intra-cycladic ferry interconnection, along with a number of other interventions that can support the exchange of products between the islands),
+- strengthening the self-sufficiency of the islands with maximum support for connectivity and cooperation between them.
+(The intra-cycladic coastal interconnection plays a crucial role in this respect, alongside a number of other interventions that can support the exchange of products between the islands),

 4- Our Action:

-(1) The text was written by the editorial team appointed at the meeting on October 28th in Sifnos, consisting of Tonia Panteliou, Yannis Spilanis, Nikos Chrysogelos, Eleni Tzirtzilaki, Monica Themou, Alkmini Paka.
+(1) The text was written by the writing team appointed at the meeting of October 28th in Sifnos, consisting of: Tonia Panteliou, Yannis Spilanis, Nikos Chrysogelos, Eleni Tzirtzilaki, Monica Themou, Alkmini Paka